 The responses of the respondents on characteristics of the resort attraction are as presented in Table 7 above.
 The result indicates that 51.7% and 48.3% of the respondents are very satisfied and averagely satisfied with the serene environment respectively.
-A greater percentage of 66.7% was very satisfied with the resort cleanliness while 33.3% a satisfied.
-65% of the respondents are very satisfied with the resort security, while 22.4% and 23.1% a satisfied and averagely satisfied respectively Moreover, 38.1% of the respondents are satisfied with price equity, 29.8% are unsatisfied while 19 ied part of the respondents indicates their satisfaction are with service quality 55.23% as very satisfied, ied 34.28% satisfied and 10.5% unsatisfied.
-66.6% are are satisfied with the variety of games, 24.7% indicates ely. their unsatisfied and 21.9% very satisfied.
-Lastly, ied 61.9% unsatisfied with public transport within the 9% resort, 20% satisfied and 18.9% very satisfied.
+A greater percentage of 66.7% was very satisfied with the resort cleanliness while 33.3% are satisfied.
+65% of the respondents are very satisfied with the resort security, while 22.4% and 23.1% are satisfied and averagely satisfied respectively.
+Moreover, 38.1% of the respondents are satisfied with price equity, 29.8% are unsatisfied while 19% are very satisfied.
+51.7% are satisfied with the resort location and 48.3% very satisfied.
+Additionally, 57.1% are unsatisfied with the food varieties, with 28.5% and 14.2% of the respondents satisfied and very satisfied respectively.
+Larger part of the respondents indicates their satisfaction with service quality 55.23% as very satisfied, 34.28% satisfied and 10.5% unsatisfied.
+66.6% are satisfied with the variety of games, 24.7% indicates their unsatisfied and 21.9% very satisfied.
+Lastly, 61.9% unsatisfied with public transport within the resort, 20% satisfied and 18.9% very satisfied.